 My Friend is always late

-I put my hands up, I have been guilty of this.
+I put my hands up, I have totally been guilty of this myself.
 My time keeping is ropey.
 I always try to cram too much in and end up late.
 When I am late it makes me feel horrible, really awkward and uncomfortable and I feel like it gets the meetup off on the wrong foot.
-I have now made the adjustment from the 'my friend is always late' friend to the ‘on-time’ friend.
+I have now made the adjustment from the ‘my friend is always late’ friend to the ‘on-time’ friend.
 If you are guilty of being the late friend or want your friend to up their time keeping game check out the ultimate guide below of how to stop being the late friend.

-In 2017 we have the wonderful technology of not only checking our journey time, but checking our journey time with live traffic updates too, an absolute gamechanger so traffic won’t make you late to see your friend.
+We have the wonderful technology of not only checking our journey time but checking our journey time with live traffic updates too, an absolute gamechanger so traffic won’t make you late to see your friend.
 I always check my journey to have a rough estimate of how long it will take me and then give it a couple more checks as time builds up to when I need to leave.
 You can then change your departure time accordingly.

-Now that you know what time you are going to leave, you can arrange your time productively in the build up to departure.
+Now that you know what time you are going to leave to meet your friend, you can arrange your time productively in the build-up to departure.
 Write a to-do list, arrange the order and arrange timings.
-For example I leave getting ready until last because I like to feel fresh as I’m walking out of the door.
-Then go in to a bit more detail of what getting ready needs to include.
+For example, I leave getting ready until last because I like to feel fresh as I’m walking out of the door.
+So go into a bit more detail of what tasks are included in getting ready.
 Do you need to wash your hair, iron your dress or paint your nails?
-It’s amazing how these small tasks amount to a lot of time so list them out and you can tick them off as you do them.
+It’s amazing how these small tasks can amount to taking up a lot of time and consequently make you late.

-Ensure your partner, parents, children aren’t going to ask you do something for them last minute and make you late.
+Ensure your partner, parents or children aren’t going to ask you to do something for them last minute and make you late.
 Put your friend meet-up on the calendar, make everyone aware and don’t accept any extra tasks.
 Make sure you pre-plan things like bathroom time and dishes.

-Get some of your favourite tunes on to not only excite you for going out but to motivate you as you get ready.
-No one needs to be scrolling through instagram when they’re meant to be straightening their hair.
-BUT if you like to take a good selfie before you leave factor that into your timings.
+Get some of your favourite tunes on to not only excite you for seeing your friend but to motivate you as you get ready.
+No one needs to be pointlessly scrolling through Instagram making themselves late when they’re meant to be straightening their hair.
+BUT if you like to take a good selfie before you leave, factor that into your timings.